ThePianoDentist/dotaHighlightHelper/README.md

 **What it does:**

 Input is one of

-a) csv results file of https://www.datdota.com/frames query
+a) csv results file of https://www.datdota.com/frames query \n

-b) json results file of https://www.opendota.com/explorer query
+b) json results file of https://www.opendota.com/explorer query \n

 *Functionality 1)*